php/policies/feature-proposals.rst

 goes inactive, any new post will "reactivate" the discussion and trigger a new cooldown period.

--  If it has been 6 weeks since the last message, the cooldown is 1 week (168 hours).
+-  If it has been 42 days (~6 weeks) since the last message, the cooldown is 7 days.
--  If it has been 3 months since the last message, the cooldown is 2 week (336 hours).
+-  If it has been 90 days (~3 months) since the last message, the cooldown is 14 days.

 **************
  Voting Phase